Imperial-visualizations/Physics-Visualizations/tutorials/Getting-Started/getting_started.md

 Slack is a cloud-based set of team collaboration tools and services including messaging channels, apps, and direct messaging.
 This ensures that everyone can contact each other and is the backbone for working remotely.
 It also has desktop and mobile apps.

-1. Create a Slack account https://slack.com/
+1. Create a Slack account https://slack.com/.

-2. Slack admins (@c.clewley, @jamie, and @akashb95) can add people via the https://imperialvisualize.slack.com/admin/invites page.
-Or more easily by going to the Imperial-Visualizations slack, going to the Imperial-Visualizations drop-down menu, clicking *Invite people* and creating an invite link to be shared to all new project members.
+2. Slack admins (@c.clewley, @jamie, and @akashb95) can add members via the https://imperialvisualize.slack.com/admin/invites page.
+An easier way to add multiple members is to go to the Imperial-Visualizations drop-down menu on the Imperial-Visualizations Slack, clicking *Invite people*, and creating an invite link to be shared to all new project members.

-3. Once you have joined the slack you will see a list of channels.
+3. Once you have joined Slack you will see a list of channels.
 The most important channels to join are *#general* (announcements and general discussion) and *#standup* (more on standup reports later).
 The *#code-help* and *#random* channels should be self explanatory.
 It is recommended to mute the *#trello* (linked to the core team's research trello for 2017) and *#github* (linked to the GitHub repo) channels as these can become quite spammy.
 We currently have the *#electromagnetism*, *#maths*, and *#mechanics* visualization channels but if one for your development stream doesn't yet exist feel free to make your own.

-4. Standup reports are currently managed by @anthony_li where the *Standuply* app will ask each team member questions every working day on what they have done, obstacles encountered, and what they plan to do the next day.
-This is based upon agile software development principles (specifically Scrum) but removes the issues of standup meetings which can get sidetracked or delayed.
-Ansers are compiled from replies to the app and posted on the *#standuply* channel where everyone can see what everyone else has been up to and see if any similar obstacles (which arise often in a project such as this) are encountered or have been overcome.
+4. Standup reports (currently managed by @c.clewley) are where the *Standuply* app asks each team member questions every working day on what they have done, obstacles encountered, and what they plan to do the next day.
+This is based upon agile software development principles (specifically Scrum) and removes the issues of standup meetings which can often get sidetracked or delayed.
+Answers are compiled from replies to the app and posted on the *#standuply* channel where everyone can see what everyone else has been up to, and see if any similar obstacles (which arise often in a project such as this) have been encountered and/or overcome.

 ### Trello

 Trello essentially a todo list that organises projects into various boards.
 This is powerful for project development and can be used to easily plan what is being done, what is going to be done, who is working on what, and what features need to be worked on.
 It also has a mobile app.

-1. Create a Trello account https://trello.com/
+1. Create a Trello account https://trello.com/.

-2. Trello admins (@c.clewley, @jamie, @akashb95, @cyd_cowley, and @anthony_li) can add people via the https://trello.com/impvis/members page.
+2. Trello admins (@c.clewley, @jamie, @akashb95, @cyd_cowley, and @anthony_li) can add members via the https://trello.com/impvis/members page.

 3. Once you have joined the team you will see various project boards.
 Current boards are *Core Team* (no longer in use as set-up process is completed), *E&M group*, *Math group*, *Mechanics and V\&W*.
 If a board for your development stream doesn't yet exist feel free to make your own.

 4. When you create a Trello account it will automatically create a welcome board for you.
-It is recommended to take the 5 minutes to work through the examples on this board to rapidly learn what Trello can offer.
+It is recommended to take the 5 minutes to work through the examples on this board to learn what Trello can offer.

 ## Coding Apps